PAT KIRKHAM IN FULL FLIGHT - c.1953

 "Only three skaters were invited to the trials.
 This time there was no telegram.
 I was told on the day that my times were not good enough to go and that Pat (Harris) would be the only one selected.
 I had lost a bit of speed by then - probably because I hadn't trained hard enough, but I was still very disappointed not to get selected.
 Skating was more than a hobby to me, it was a love."

 On 23rd February 1957 the Birmingham ladies whitewashed the medals in the Half Mile Championship on their home track.
 Harris won ahead of Kirkham with Doreen Campbell (nee Aspley) 3rd.
 It was Kirkham's last individual Championship medal and by now she was starting to fill her life with other things.
 The World Championships were held in Palermo, Sicily, that year but Britain elected not to send a team, citing the lack of suitable training facilities as the reason behind their decision.
-Another decision that affected how Kirkham was now viewing the sport.
+It was also another decision that affected how Kirkham was now viewing the sport.

 On 16th November 1957 Kirkham took her last Championship medal.
 Again it was gold in the 2 Mile Relay making it a hat-trick of victories for Kirkham and the Birmingham team in this event.
-Shortly after Pat Kirkham hung up her boots for good.
+Shortly afterwards Pat Kirkham hung up her boots for good.
 In 1958 she married her long time fiance and fellow skater, Barrie Brown, and looked for other interests in her life.
-Marriage was not the only reason she quit the sport, Kirkham being the competitor she was wanted to "go out on a high" and felt it was the right time for her.
+Marriage was not the only reason she quit the sport.
+Kirkham being the competitor she was wanted to "go out on a high" and felt it was the right time for her.
 After all, she was still a triple World Record holder.

 For a while she went to see a couple of races but her life style had changed and she began to find it increasingly difficult to attend.
 She did not go into judging for the same reasons.
 With the loss of skating from her life, though, she still needed something that she and Barrie could do together and so the couple took to archery.
 Forever the competitor she did this for a number of years, again winning medals in competitions.